3 Herbs To Relieve Anxiety

 1. Skullcap (Scutellaria lateriflora)

 Skullcap is the anxiety remedy for people who experience anxiety along with restlessness, muscle tension, and jaw clenching.
 If you tend to toss and turn in bed, or if you feel like you can only relax when you’re out walking (but sitting still makes you want to jump out of your skin), or if you feel like “climbing the walls” when you’re stuck inside during a bout of anxiety, skullcap can help you to unwind not only your anxiety, but also the accompanying muscular tension and restlessness.
-Skullcap is effective in tea or tincture (a tincture is an herb extracted in alcohol) form, but if you can tolerate small amounts of alcohol I think 20-40 drops of the tincture (for a 150-pound person) is the most effective form.
+Skullcap is effective in tea or tincture (a tincture is an herb extracted in alcohol) form.
+The recommended intake is 1 to 2 grams, 3 times a day.

 2. Passionflower (Passiflora incarnata)

-Often mistaken for an aphrodisiac because of its seductive name, passionflower is actually the remedy for people who are so burned out and exhausted that all that’s left is anxiety.
+Often mistaken for an aphrodisiac because of its seductive name, passionflower is actually the remedy for people who suffer from generalized anxiety disorder, and often adrenal fatigue and cortisol imbalance.
 This is the remedy for people who give and give until they have nothing left for themselves.
 The tips of their tongues are usually bright red, and they feel a sense of being exhausted but unable to rest because the thoughts in their head keep spinning out of control.
-They may have heart palpitations or a racing heartbeat during bouts of anxiety.
+They may have heart palpitations or a racing heartbeat during panic attacks.

-This plant is effective in both tea and tincture form, but like skullcap, I tend to prefer tinctures for anxiety remedies because they’re easy to use and ready in an instant.
+This plant is effective in both tea and tincture form, but like skullcap, I tend to prefer tinctures for anxiety remedies because they’re easy to use.
 Use 20-40 drops of tincture in a little bit of water (for a 150-pound person) and increase the dose by 10 drops at a time if you don’t feel relief after 15 minutes.

 3. Kava kava (Piper methysticum)